 - Tangible Gifts

-- Even though we have our primary languages, there’s value in mixing it up.
-For example, even though nobody in our office identified Tangible Gifts as a primary language, most people would likely appreciate the occasional small baked good on their desk.
+- Even though we have our primary languages, there’s value in mixing them up.
+For example, even though nobody in our office identified Tangible Gifts as a primary language, most people would likely appreciate the occasional small baked goods on their desk.

 - If you or your team doesn’t feel comfortable with the languages of appreciation, there’s still plenty of value in asking others what kind of appreciation they find motivating.

-- Step 1: Identify one person who, in the past week, has done something that you appreciate.
+- Identify one person who, in the past week, has done something that you appreciate.

-- Step 2: Write down what they did specifically, and why you appreciated it.
+- Write down what they did specifically and why you appreciated it.

 With that in mind, I’d encourage you to take those same three steps.
 If you do, you’ll be well on your way to fostering a culture of appreciation at your organization.